-Even when it comes to Texas Hold’em, card sharks can’t out-bluff the AI
+Even when it comes to Texas Hold’em, card sharks can’t outbluff the AI

-Winning in multi-player poker has been seen as an especially tough challenge for AI.
-It involves contemplating hidden information like an opponent’s hand, and bluffing based on one’s one hand.
+Winning in multiplayer poker has been seen as an especially tough challenge for AI.
+It involves contemplating hidden information like an opponent’s hand, as well as bluffing based on one’s own hand.
 AI has defeated single opponents in poker in recent years, but Facebook and Carnegie Mellon say their success marks the first time an AI has defeated human poker pros in full-scale poker with multiple opponents.

 Facebook and Carnegie Mellon researchers created an AI bot called Pluribus to confront elite human poker players.
-Pluribus defeated the humans in games where five AIs and one human played, and in games involving Pluribus and five human players.
+Pluribus defeated the humans in games where five AIs and one human played and in games involving Pluribus and five human players.
 Facebook says that if each chip had been worth a dollar, Pluribus would have won roughly a thousand dollars an hour, or roughly $5 a hand, playing against five human players.

 The Pluribus AI is the big brother to the Libratus bot developed at Carnegie Mellon that defeated humans at two-player Texas Hold’em poker back in 2017.
 Pluribus uses a new algorithm that lets it evaluate its options a few moves ahead in the game, as opposed to working through options for the entire game.
 It also uses a new self-play strategy, in which it plays against copies of itself without interference from humans.